mawelborn/ZipContents/README.md

 # ZipContents

-A Sublime Text 3 plugin for browsing and viewing the contents of opened zip files.
-Useful for quickly referencing archived files in completed projects.
+A Sublime Text 3 plugin for browsing and viewing the contents of zip archives.

 ## Installation

-Put `ZipContents.sublime-package` in `<data_path>/Installed Packages/`.
+Install with [Package Control](https://packagecontrol.io) or download the latest `ZipContents.sublime-package` file from the [Releases page](https://github.com/mawelborn/ZipContents/releases) and place it in Sublime Text's `<data_path>/Installed Packages/` directory.

 ## Usage

-Open a zip file (or other filetype based on zip) with Sublime Text.
-A quick panel will display the contents of the root of the zip file.
-Select a directory to show its contents.
-Select `../` to go up a directory.
-Select a file to extract it and open it in place of the zip file.

-Zip file contents opened with this plugin are extracted to temporary directories that are automatically cleaned up when Sublime Text is closed.
+Open a zip archive (or other filetype based on zip) with Sublime Text.
+A quick panel will display the contents of the archive.
+Select a file to extract it to a temporary directory and open it in place of the zip file.
+Extracted files are automatically cleaned up when Sublime Text closes.